Are you thinking of moving to Charleston, SC?

 Nestled on the coastal edge of South Carolina, Charleston is surrounded by ocean on one side and vast expanses of rural farmland on the other.
 Towns and cities in the South in general are fewer and farther between than the Northeast.

 As such, there are few quick day trip opportunities from Charleston, but plenty of road trips.
-A few of the most popular road trips from Charleston include:
+A few of the most popular day trips from Charleston include:

 - Beaufort (an hour and a half hour drive)